Case Study

 Think-aloud protocol

-Participants narrated their thinking as they worked - exposing what they expected, where they hesitated, and what confused them.
+Participants narrated their thinking as they worked

 Task-based scenarios